HusseinMo21/-labsassBackend-/PREMIUM_FIX_GUIDE.md

 2. **premium_fix_reports.php** - Fixes all empty/null reports after seeding
 3. **validate_all_data.php** - Validates all relationships and data integrity

+## File Locations

+All seed files are now located in `backend/seedes/`:
+- `backend/seedes/patient.json` - Patient data
+- `backend/seedes/patholgy.json` - Pathology report data

+This makes it easy to upload everything together to the server.

 ## Step-by-Step Process

 ### Step 1: Run the Seeder